We love to talk about crazy baby names.

 Make no mistake – there are some amazing names that have yet to crack the US Top 1000.
 Even more names once appeared, but no longer chart.
 Cordelia, anyone?

 But if a name has never appeared on the Top 1000 list, it may be unfamiliar to many.
 This isn’t a dealbreaker, but it is worth considering – how much patience do you really have for repeating your child’s name?
-If saying “No, it isn’t Mason, it’s Macon, like the city in Georgia” will make you batty, then this yellow light is for you.
+If saying “No, it isn’t Mason, it’s Macon, like the city in Georgia” will make you batty, then consider this a yellow light.

-11. The name has never been given to five children in a single year.
+11. The name has never been given to five children in the US in a single year.

 The US Social Security Administration reports every name given to five or more children in a given year.
 You can find the data on their website here, or search names at Nancy’s Baby Names.

-These are the names that no one is using, names could surprise – or even shock – others.
+A name that fails to register in the Social Security data?
+That’s a name that no one is using, a name that could surprise – or even shock – others.

 Or hey, maybe not.
 Maybe you’re just at the very start of a trend.
 Maybe you’ve found a name that really works, even though no one is using it.
-(Blogger Rebecca Woolf at Girls Gone Child is genius at this.
-Her kids are Archer, Fable, Reverie, and Boheme.)
+(Writer Rebecca Woolf discussed naming her twin daughters Reverie and Boheme at Girls Gone Child, sisters for Archer and Fable.
+Her kids are much older now, but she’s still one of my favorite examples of discovering not-names and making them seem surprisingly wearable.)

 10. There’s a negative dictionary definition associated with the name.